Friday, 1 November 2024

 Gratitude in literature

 To finish, here are a poet and novelist being grateful.
 The first celebrates an overflowing thankfulness to God for another day, the second expresses a longer-term debt to the generations that have preceded us.
 The first ecstatic, the second sober.
-The first leaning towards feeling, the second towards knowing.
+The first leaning towards feeling, the second towards thinking.
 Gratitude interventions indeed.

 i thank You God for most this amazing